Slava Vorlova, née Miroslava Johnova (pseud. Mira Kord). Nachod 15.3.1894 - Prague 24.8.1973.

-Slava Vorlova, née Miroslava Johnova, was born in Nachod on March 15, 1894.
-Vorlova grew up in a musical family - her mother, Emilie Johnova, was a talented singer and pianist; her father, Rudolf John, founded a small community orchestra in Nachod.
-Vorlova started her formal studies of music (voice) with Rosa Papier at the Academy of Music in Vienna.
-In 1915 she moved to Prague where she took private piano lessons with Vaclav Stepan and composition lessons with Vitezslav Novak.
-In 1919 Vorlova married entrepreneur Rudolf Vorel, and for the next 15 years she had to give up her dream of becoming a composer in order to help her husband build a successful family business.
-She returned to music in 1933 when she composed her first opus, String Quartet "Bezkydy".
-The following year Vorlova participated in the masterclasses of Jaroslav Ridky at the Prague Conservatory of Music.
-Other works soon followed: Three Songs, op.
+Slava Vorlova, née Miroslava Johnova, was born in Nachod (now Czech Republic) on March 15, 1894.
+Vorlova grew up in a musical family: her mother, Emilie Johnova, was a talented singer and pianist; her father, Rudolf John, founded a small community orchestra in Nachod.
+Vorlova started her formal studies of music by taking voice lessons with Rosa Papier at the Academy of Music in Vienna.
+In 1915, she moved to Prague where she took private piano lessons with Vaclav Stepan and composition lessons with Vitezslav Novak.
+In 1919, Vorlova married entrepreneur Rudolf Vorel and for the next 15 years she had given up her dream of becoming a composer in order to help her husband build a successful family business.
+She returned to music in 1933, with her first opus, a string quartet.
+The following year, Vorlova participated in the masterclasses of Jaroslav Ridky at the Prague Conservatory and more compositions followed: Three Songs, op.
 2, premiered in 1935; Three Songs, op.
-4, , premiered in Brussels in 1947; String Quartet 2, op.
-5, , premiered in 1941; Fantasy for Violoncello and Orchestra, op.
-6, , premiered in 1945; and White Clouds, op.
-8 - a cycle of ten songs for women's choir and orchestra, [1942-43] - premiered in 1944.
+4 (1939), premiered in Brussels in 1947; String Quartet No. 2, op.
+5 (1939), premiered in 1941; Fantasy for Violoncello and Orchestra, op.
+6 (1940), premiered in 1945; and White Clouds, op.
+8, a cycle of ten songs for women's choir and orchestra (1942-43), premiered in 1944.

-On May 8, 1945, just as the WWII was ending, Vorlova was forced to witness her husband's execution by an SS commando.
-She was traumatized by the horrible experience and it was only thanks to music that she was able to gradually move on with her life.
-Her patriotic cantata "A Little Country," op.
-7, that Vorlova composed during the war [1941-42], was premiered in 1948.
+On May 8, 1945, just as the war was ending, Vorlova was forced to witness her husband's execution by an SS commando.
+She was traumatized by this horrible experience, and it was only because of her love for music that she was able to gradually move on with her life.
+Her patriotic cantata Little Country, op.
+7, which Vorlova composed during the war years (1941-42), was premiered in 1948.
 The same year, Vorlova completed her graduation work, Symphony for Large Orchestra, op.
-18, dedicated to Jan Masaryk.
+18, which she dedicated to politician Jan Masaryk.

-In 1972, a year before Vorlova died, her music was finally acknowledged by the recording industry and released by Supraphon ("Imanence," op.
-88).
-During the same year she wrote "Alphabet," op.
-91, for two voices and piano - a yet another popular collection of instructive music for children - which was to be her last work.
-She died in summer 1973, after a prolonged battle with a terminal illness that ended her remarkable life, entirely devoted to composition.
+In 1972, a year before Vorlova died, her life achievements were finally acknowledged by the recording industry and her Imanence, op.
+88 was released on record by the state-owned Supraphon.
+During the year she wrote Alphabet, op.
+91 for two voices and piano, a yet another popular collection of instructive music for children, which was to be her last work.
+She died in summer 1973, after a long battle with a terminal illness that ended her remarkably creative life, entirely devoted to composition.

 List of Works